vercel-community/deno/docs/v3-migration-guide.md

 ## Migrate from `ServerRequest`

 The more recently supported `ServerRequest` syntax requires very little changes.
 The request interface is very similar to the standardized `Request` type.
-However, you were using the `.respond()` function, you'll want to instead return a `Response` instance.
+However, if you were using the `.respond()` function, you'll want to instead return a `Response` instance.

 ```diff
 -import { ServerRequest } from 'https://deno.land/std@0.106.0/http/server.ts';